 The increasing complexity of new proposals and the subsequent grant monitoring requires an IRC with a broad range of expertise in areas such as:

-- Epidemiology and disease control of vaccine preventable diseases;
+- Epidemiology and disease control;

-- Auditing and financing.
+- Gender and equity.

 Each IRC member is asked to sign a confidentiality and conflict of interest statement and will not come from Alliance partner agencies, and have not taken part in technical assistance to or pre-review processes of country applications.